-This supplementary guidance aims to support inspectors as necessary in evaluating providers' safeguarding arrangements when carrying out inspections.
+This supplementary guidance aims to support inspectors as necessary in evaluating schools' safeguarding arrangements when carrying out inspections.
+For the purpose of this document, the term school will include PRUs.

-In all aspects of our work, the needs interests and well-being of children, young people and vulnerable adults must be put above the needs and interests of all others.
+In all aspects of our work, the needs interests and wellbeing of children, young people and vulnerable adults must be put above the needs and interests of all others.
 Hence, our Safeguarding Policy and the guidance contained within it must have priority over all other policies and advice.
 Through this guidance and through appropriate training we will raise the awareness and understanding of our staff to potential abuse, neglect and unsafe professional practice both within settings we inspect and within other settings we visit.